78. The Principles of Performing One’s Duty Adequately

 Excerpted from “What Is the Adequate Performance of Duty?” in Records of Christ’s Talks

-To perform your duty adequately, it does not matter how many years you have believed in God, how much you have done in your duty, how many contributions you have made to God’s house, nor does it matter how experienced you are in your duty.
+To perform your duty adequately, it does not matter how many years you have believed in God, how much you have done in your duty, nor how many contributions you have made to God’s house, much less does it matter how experienced you are in your duty.
 The main thing God looks at is the path a person takes.
 In other words, He looks at one’s attitude toward the truth and the principles, direction, origin, and impetus behind one’s actions.
 God focuses on these things; they are what determine the path you walk.
 If, in the process of your fulfilling your duty, these things cannot be seen in you at all, and the origin of your work is your own thoughts, your impetus is to protect your own interests and safeguard your reputation and position, your modus operandi is to make decisions and act alone and have the final say, never discussing things with others or cooperating harmoniously, let alone seeking the truth, then how will God see you?
-You are not yet up to standard if you perform your duty so; you have not set foot on the path of pursuing the truth, because, as you do your work, you do not seek the principles of the truth and always act as you wish.
+You are not yet up to standard if you perform your duty so; you have not set foot on the path of pursuing the truth, because, as you do your work, you do not seek the truth principle and always act as you wish.
 This is the reason why most people do not perform their duties satisfactorily.
 Looking at it now, is it difficult to fulfill one’s duty adequately?
 In fact, it is not; people must only be able to take a stance of humility, possess a bit of sense, and adopt an appropriate position.
-No matter how educated you think you are, what awards you have won, or how much you have achieved, and no matter how high you believe your caliber and rank might be, you must start by letting go of all of these things, because they count for nothing.
+No matter how educated you think you are, what awards you have won, or how much you have achieved, and no matter how high you believe your caliber and rank might be, you must start by letting go of all of these things—they count for nothing.
 In God’s house, however great and good those things are, they cannot be higher than the truth; they are not the truth, and cannot take its place.
 This is why I say you must have this thing called sense.
-If you say, “I am very talented, I have a very sharp mind, I have quick reflexes, I am a quick learner, and I have an exceedingly good memory,” and you always use these things as capital, then this will cause trouble.
+If you say, “I am very gifted, I have a very sharp mind, I have quick reflexes, I am a quick learner, and I have an exceedingly good memory,” and you always use these things as capital, then this will cause trouble.
 If you see these things as the truth, or as higher than the truth, then it will be hard for you to accept the truth and put it into practice.
 Haughty, arrogant people who always act superior have the hardest time accepting the truth and are most prone to falling.
 If one can resolve the issue of one’s arrogance, then it becomes easy to put the truth into practice.
 Thus, you must first put down and deny those things that seem on their surface to be nice and lofty and that provoke the envy of others.
 Those things are not the truth; rather, they can block you from entering the truth.
 The most important thing to do now is to seek the truth, practice in accordance with the truth, and fulfill your duty adequately, because the adequate performance of duty is the only first step onto the path of life entry, which means it is a beginning.
-In every matter, there is a most fundamental, basic thing, a thing that gets your foot in the door, and fulfilling your duty adequately is a way, a path, that will take you through the door of life entry.
+In every matter, there is a most fundamental, basic thing, a thing that gets your foot in the door, and fulfilling your duty adequately is a path that will take you through the door of life entry.
 If your fulfillment of duty does not at all involve this “adequacy,” then you need to exert yourself.
 How should you exert yourself?
-It is not that you need to change your character or abandon your talents and professional strengths; you may carry these strengths and things you have learned with you as you fulfill your duty, all while seeking the truth and acting according to the principles of the truth.
-If, you attain life entry while doing your duty, you can fulfill your duty adequately.
+It is not that you need to change your character or abandon your gifts and professional strengths; you may carry these strengths and things you have learned with you as you fulfill your duty, all while seeking the truth and acting according to the truth principle.
+If you attain life entry while doing your duty, you can fulfill your duty adequately.

 Excerpted from “What Is the Adequate Performance of Duty?” in Records of Christ’s Talks